Keeper-Security/keeper-sdk-dotnet/KeeperSdk/README.md

 [API documentation](https://keeper-security.github.io/gitbook-keeper-sdk/CSharp/html/R_Project_Documentation.htm)

 ### Sample App
 For help with implementation of SDK features, please see the
 * [Sample App](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/Sample).
 Sample application.
 * [Commander CLI App](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/Commander).
 This application contains several basic operations such as logging in, authentication with two-factor, loading and decrypting the vault and updating passwords.

 ### Developer Requirements for KeeperSDK Library

-* .Net Core 8.0
+* .NET 8
-* .Net Standard 2.0
+* .NET Standard 2.0

-### PowerShell Module
-To use the PowerShell modules, see the [PowerCommander library](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/PowerCommander).

 ### About Keeper Security
 Keeper is the leading cybersecurity platform for preventing password-related data breaches and cyberthreats.